Liu-Hy/GenoTex/README.md

 5. **Metadata Structure**:

    - `task_info.json`: Contains full specifications for the gene identification problems in our benchmark, and domain knowledge about gene-trait associations.
 For each trait, it includes:
-     - `related_genes`: A list of genes known to be associated with the trait, sourced from the Open Targets Platform
+     - `related_genes`: A list of genes known to be associated with the trait, sourced from [the Open Targets Platform](https://platform.opentargets.org/downloads)
      - `conditions`: The list of conditions paired with the trait to form gene identification problems in our benchmark

-   - `gene_synonym.json`: Stores the mapping from common acronyms of human gene symbols to their standard symbols, sourced from the NCBI Gene databases.
+   - `gene_synonym.json`: Stores the mapping from common acronyms of human gene symbols to their standard symbols, sourced from [the NCBI Gene FTP Site](https://ftp.ncbi.nlm.nih.gov/gene/DATA/).
 This is useful for normalizing gene symbols during preprocessing to prevent inaccuracies arising from different gene naming conventions.

 ### Code (In This Repository)